osrg/gobgp/docs/sources/policy.md

 information and AS_PATH information in each Sets section respectively.
 And it is a child element of DefinedSets.
 CommunitySets, ExtCommunitySets and AsPathSets section are each match part.
-Like PrefixSets and NeighborSets, Each can have multple sets and each set can have multiple values.
+Like PrefixSets and NeighborSets, each can have multiple sets and each set can have multiple values.

 - BgpDefinedSets example